 House Rodents: Rats and mice are the most common rodents that will invade homes.

-After they come inside your place in Fort Worth, mice and rats will find a hiding place that is as close to food and water as possible.
+After they come inside your place in Southlake, mice and rats will find a hiding place that is as close to food and water as possible.
 The most obvious room to hide in is the kitchen, although rodents are timid enough to hide in the basement, attic, or somewhere in the wall voids.